chocolatey/chocolatey-book/Setting-up-Chocolatey-for-Organizational-Use.md

 ## Setting up Chocolatey clients

 The minimal requirements for installing Chocolatey on a client computer is as follows:
-- Windows 7+/Windows Server 2003+
+* Windows 7+/Windows Server 2003+
-- PowerShell v2+
+* PowerShell v2+
-- .Net Framework 4.0+
+* .Net Framework 4.0+

+In this example, I want to install Chocolatey with PowerShell.
+I can simple run:

+Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))

 If you are deploying Chocolatey in bulk it is recommended ?...